AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 RUM Data Service is beneficial for all customers whether utilising Adobe's, or their own CDN.
 It offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

-For all Adobe customers ,  this service provides valuable insights into user interactions.
+In particular, for Adobe CDN users,  this service provides valuable insights into user interactions.
 For customers employing their own CDN they can benefit from simplified traffic reporting, as Adobe now directly integrates the Page Views, eliminating the need for separate reports during renewal cycles.

 Would you like to unlock the full potential of your website , then ask us for providing you access to our Early Adopter version of RUM Explorer platform!
 This cutting-edge tool can provide unparalleled insights into your page performance, including detailed metrics on the number of clicks, Core Web Vitals (CWV), conversions, and comprehensive customer journey maps.
 Discover where your traffic is coming from—whether it's referrals, search engines, or direct visits—and understand your audience better with data on user agents, including bots, desktops, and mobile devices.
 By utilizing these powerful insights, you can fine-tune your digital experiences to meet your users' needs more effectively.
 Don't miss out on this opportunity to elevate your web performance.
 Interested in learning more?
-Reach out to us at email  "xyz@adobe.com" today and start optimizing your digital strategy!
+Reach out to us at email  "aemcs-rum-adopter@adobe.com" today and start optimizing your digital strategy!

 ### Understand how the Real Use Monitoring Service Works {#understand-how-the-rum-service-works}